Fluvastatin

 Frequently Asked Questions

-Can I eat grapefruit whilst taking fluvastatin?
+Can I drink grapefruit juice while on fluvastatin?

 Dr. Ross Elledge